-Component-based construction has long been advocated as a key approach to the "correct-by-construction" design of complex embedded systems [56].
-Witness component-based toolsets such as UC Berkeley's PTOLEMY [43], Verimag's BIP [31], or the modular architecture frameworks used, for instance, in the automotive industry (AUTOSAR) [23].
+On the design side, we focus on the definition of component-based models for software architectures combining distribution, dynamicity, real-time and fault-tolerant aspects.
+Component-based construction has long been advocated as a key approach to the "correct-by-construction" design of complex embedded systems [49].
+Witness component-based toolsets such as PTOLEMY [38], BIP [30], or the modular architecture frameworks used, for instance, in the automotive industry (AUTOSAR) [22].
 For building large, complex systems, a key feature of component-based construction is the ability to associate with components a set of contracts, which can be understood as rich behavioral types that can be composed and verified to guarantee a component assemblage will meet desired properties.
-The goal in this theme is to study the formal foundations of the component-based construction of embedded systems, to develop component and contract theories dealing with real-time, reliability and fault-tolerance aspects of components, and to develop proof-assistant-based tools for the computer-aided design and verification of component-based systems.

-Formal models for component-based design are an active area of research (see e.g., [24], [25]).
+Formal models for component-based design are an active area of research.
 However, we are still missing a comprehensive formal model and its associated behavioral theory able to deal at the same time with different forms of composition, dynamic component structures, and quantitative constraints (such as timing, fault-tolerance, or energy consumption).
-Notions of contracts and interface theories have been proposed to support modular and compositional design of correct-by-construction embedded systems (see e.g., [34], [35] and the references therein), but having a comprehensive theory of contracts that deals with all the above aspects is still an open question [62].
-In particular, it is not clear how to accomodate different forms of composition, reliability and fault-tolerance aspects, or to deal with evolving component structures in a theory of contracts.